Download the WTC Disability Law

-It depends on the disability law applicable to your tier and title.
-Under Chapter 326 of the Laws of 2016, the following vested members are permitted to file a Notice of Participation no later than September 11, 2022 and then apply for disability:
+It depends on the disability law applicable to your Tier and job title.
+Under Chapter 326 of the Laws of 2016, the following vested members are permitted to file a Notice of Participation no later than September 11, 2026 and then apply for disability:

 - Tier 1 and 2 members (NYC Administrative Code §13-168)